digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 ------------

 The Canton protocol relies on a number of cryptographic operations such as asymmetric encryption and digital signatures.
-In order to improve the operational security of a Canton node the corresponding private keys should not be stored or processed in cleartext.
+To maximize the operational security of a Canton node the corresponding private keys should not be stored or processed in cleartext.
 A Key Management System (KMS) or Hardware Security Module (HSM) allows us to perform such cryptographic operations where the private key resides securely inside the KMS/HSM.
 All nodes in Canton can make use of a KMS.

-As of Canton v2.7 AWS KMS and Google Cloud KMS are supported.
-To broaden the support of other KMSs and HSMs, Canton v2.9 introduces a plugin approach, called KMS Drivers, that allows the implementation of custom integrations.
-This document explains the APIs that are required to be implemented for a KMS Driver, provides a guide on the implementation, as well as how to configure Canton to run with a KMS driver.
+AWS KMS and Google Cloud KMS are supported as of Canton v2.7.
+To broaden the support of other KMSs and HSMs, Canton v2.9 introduces a plugin approach, called KMS Drivers, which allows the implementation of custom integrations.
+This document explains the APIs that must be implemented for a KMS Driver, provides a guide on the implementation, and describes how to configure Canton to run with a KMS driver.
 An implementation needs to be developed for the JVM, currently only Scala is supported.